Good

 In most contexts, the concept of good denotes the conduct that should be preferred when posed with a choice between possible actions.
-Good is generally considered to be the opposite of evil and is of interest in the study of ethics, morality, philosophy, and religion.
+Good is generally considered to be the opposite of evil.
 The specific meaning and etymology of the term and its associated translations among ancient and contemporary languages show substantial variation in its inflection and meaning, depending on circumstances of place and history, or of philosophical or religious context.

 History of Western ideas

 Every language has a word expressing good in the sense of "having the right or desirable quality" (ἀρετή) and bad in the sense "undesirable".
 A sense of moral judgment and a distinction "right and wrong, good and bad" are cultural universals.

 Plato and Aristotle

 Although the history of the origin of the use of the concept and meaning of "good" are diverse, the notable discussions of Plato and Aristotle on this subject have been of significant historical effect.
 The first references that are seen in Plato's The Republic to the Form of the Good are within the conversation between Glaucon and Socrates (454c–d).
 When trying to answer such difficult questions pertaining to the definition of justice, Plato identifies that we should not "introduce every form of difference and sameness in nature" instead we must focus on "the one form of sameness and difference that was relevant to the particular ways of life themselves”, which is the form of the Good.
 This form is the basis for understanding all other forms, it is what allows us to understand everything else.
 Through the conversation between Socrates and Glaucon (508a–c) Plato analogizes the form of the Good with the sun as it is what allows us to see things.
 Here, Plato describes how the sun allows for sight.
 But he makes a very important distinction, "sun is not sight", but it is "the cause of sight itself".
 As the sun is in the visible realm, the form of Good is in the intelligible realm.
 It is "what gives truth to the things known and the power to know to the knower".
 It is not only the "cause of knowledge and truth, it is also an object of knowledge".